The Core Message of Meghan and Harry’s Oprah Interview: Racism Drove Us From the Royal Family

 Markle has been subject to relentless (and often blatantly racist) tabloid coverage by the British media, a discomforting parallel to the rabid media interest in Harry’s mother, the late Princess Diana.
 Harry has noted on multiple occasions that his biggest fear is “history repeating itself,” something that he thinks could pose even greater danger to Markle because of her race.

-The tabloid coverage also pitted Markle against her sister-in-law Kate Middleton—with a report emerging 6 months after Harry and Markle’s wedding that as a bride-to-be she made Middleton cry over dresses for the flower girls.
+The tabloid coverage also pitted Markle against her sister-in-law Kate Middleton—with a report emerging six months after Harry and Markle’s wedding that as a bride-to-be she made Middleton cry over dresses for the flower girls.
 But Markle said “the reverse was true”—though she insisted that she and the Duchess of Cambridge made amends.

 Markle believes the Palace could have quashed the reports, but refused.
 She cited the incident to show how the intensely negative public scrutiny and lack of support led to an emotionally harrowing first year as a royal.